Roshana-Naqvi/Creating-Patches-of-Multispectral-Images/README.md

 # Creating-Patches-of-Multispectral-Images
-This code will work well for generating training data all type of high dimensional image files Like MS and HS.
+This code will work well for generating training data for all type of high dimensional image files Like MS and HS.
+ You Need to cahneg onl yfew parameters as per your need.